Skip to main content

 B. Minor Alleged Academic Misconduct (Local determination)

-7.5.
-The Head or their nominee will determine the appropriate penalty, which will not exceed assigning a mark of zero in the piece of work to which the offence relates.
+The Head of School or their nominee will determine the appropriate penalty, which will not exceed assigning a mark of zero in the piece of work to which the matter relates.
 This provision relates to the mark allocated to the full piece of work concerned and not the section or part deemed to have been in breach of this policy.
 No sanction from a Head of School/Department or their nominee may be extended beyond the result for the piece of work concerned.
 Where a sanction results in a FAIL judgement for the module, capping at the pass mark will be applied to marks achieved at the Supplemental Examination.

 C. Major Alleged Academic Misconduct